 There are many papers that cover what each methodology is and I am going to assume that we all know what they are so lets just dive into the main differences.

 Agile is very tolerant of requirement changes but waterfall is resistant especially prior to a release.
 Waterfall will ask the new requirement (change) to be documented then pushed back into the design to see the impact to over all design and test cases associated.
 Agile development front loads changes and expects that the payoff is richly rewarded by lack of rework later.

 Waterfall is documentation intensive where agile tends to favor loose documentation.
-Waterfall front loads the documentation of requirements where as agile will dive into functional code immediately and document how it works once it is done or while being done.
+Waterfall front loads the documentation of requirements where as agile will dive into functional code immediately and use story point style documents on who is doing what and how it is expected to work.
+The user acceptance is always a good idea to be part of a user story.
 Developers tend to appreciate this since the job is programming and not novel writing.
 This does not mean that operational support teams can survive on poorly documented systems.

 Agile focuses on the Minimum Viable Product (MVP) where as waterfall favors the total vision.
-Agile seeks in each launch to be a release that gives value.
+Agile seeks in each launch of ship-able code to be a release that gives value, the increment.
 These releases are frequent in comparison to waterfall and the duration are much shorter.
 There are huge ramifications of this philosophy, here are my key ones:

 Agile has a compounding effect of adding value to the business with each release.
 Waterfall has one major release that comes months after the first meeting.

 Agile promotes development at the speed of business change.
 The business can change direction before a waterfall project is released to production for usage.